Frequently Asked Questions

 Do you accept insurance?

-We are an out-of-network provider, which means we do not bill insurance directly.
-However, many insurance plans offer out-of-network reimbursement.
+We are in network with Aetna, UnitedHealthcare (UHC), and Optum, and we are projected to be in network with Blue Cross Blue Shield of Texas by late September or early October.
+For self-pay families, many insurance plans offer out-of-network reimbursement.
 We’ve partnered with Thrizer to help you navigate the reimbursement process with ease.
 We’re happy to provide the documentation you need to submit claims to your insurance company.

 Do you offer sliding scale or financial assistance?

 We believe psychotherapy should be financially accessible.
-Our membership plans (buy 5 get 1 free, buy 8 get 1 free, buy 18 get 2 free) are designed to make ongoing therapy more affordable.
 Contact us to discuss which option works best for your family’s budget.

 Texas-Specific Questions